-This page highlights the High Water Mark Initiative and how High Water Mark Projects can serve communities to raise awareness about flood risk and mitigation action.
-This page is intended for local officials, emergency management personnel, community leaders as well as FEMA Regions, Federal, state, and local entities.
+This page highlights the High Water Mark (HWM) Initiative and how HWM Projects can help communities to raise awareness about flood risk and mitigation action.
+This page is intended for local officials, emergency management personnel, and community leaders, as well as Federal Emergency Management Agency (FEMA) Regions, Federal, State, and local entities.

 The Need and Value of the HWM Initiative

 Flooding is the number one natural disaster in the United States.
-Large storms such as Hurricanes Sandy and Ivan, as well as countless others, have ravaged American communities; costing billions a year in recovery, restoration, and rebuilding.
-However, less than one-third (30%) of respondents to FEMA’s national Flood Risk Awareness Survey believed their community was at risk of flooding.
-In fact, a vast majority of Americans do not believe flooding was the primary hazard their community faced (90% of respondents).
-To address this challenge, FEMA partnered with over seven Federal agencies to create the HWM Initiative to help improve the public’s awareness of flood risk and encourage communities to take long-term action to address this risk.
+Large storms such as Hurricanes Sandy and Ivan, as well as countless others, have ravaged American communities, costing billions a year in recovery, restoration, and rebuilding.
+However, less than one-third (30%) of respondents to FEMA’s national Flood Risk Awareness Survey believed their communities were at risk of flooding.
+In fact, a vast majority of Americans (90% of respondents) do not believe flooding was the primary hazard their communities faced.
+To address this challenge, FEMA partnered with Federal agencies to create the HWM Initiative to help improve the public’s awareness of flood risk and encourage communities to take long-term action to address this risk.

 As part of the HWM Program, communities:

 - Will host a high-profile HWM sign unveiling and/or launch event,

 - Develop continuous flood risk awareness and outreach activities around the signs, and